 In 1391 CE the Muslims of Gujarat complained to Nasiruddin Muhammad, the Tughlaq Sultan of Delhi, that the local governor, Kurhat-ul-Mulk, was practicing tolerance towards the Hindus.
 The Sultan immediately appointed Muzzaffar Khan as the new Governor.
-He became independent after the death of the Delhi Sultan and assumed the title of Muzzaffar Shah in 1392 CE.
-Next year he led an expedition to Somnath and sacked the temple which the Hindus had built once again.
-He killed many Hindus to chastise them for this “impudence,” and raised a mosque on the site of the ancient temple.
+He became independent after the death of the Delhi Sultan and assumed the title of Muzaffar Shah in 1392 CE.
+Next year he led an expedition to Somnath and sacked the temple that the Hindus had built once again.
+He killed many Hindus to chastise them for this “impudence” and raised a mosque on the site of the ancient temple.
 The Hindus, however, restarted restoring the temple soon after.
-In 1401 CE Muzaffar came back with a huge army.
+In 1401 CE, Muzaffar came back with a huge army.
 He again killed many Hindus, demolished the temple once more, and erected another mosque.

 Mahmud Khalji of Malwa (1436-69 CE) also destroyed Hindu temples and built mosques on their sites.
 He heaped many more insults on the Hindus.
 Ilyas Shah of Bengal (1339-1379 CE) invaded Nepal and destroyed the temple of Svayambhunath at Kathmandu.
 He also invaded Orissa, demolished many temples, and plundered many places.
 The Bahmani rulers of Gulbarga and Bidar considered it meritorious to kill a hundred thousand Hindu men, women, and children every year.
 They demolished and desecrated temples all over South India.